 Monitoring in Prader-Willi Syndrome

 Insulinlike growth factor 1 (IGF-1) and growth hormone status testing is recommended to monitor the success of growth hormone treatment.
-Testing for hypothyroidism, including thyroid-stimulating hormone (TSH) and free thyroxine (T4), and testing for diabetes are recommended to monitor for comorbidities.
+Testing for hypothyroidism, including thyroid-stimulating hormone (TSH) and free thyroxine (T4) tests, and testing for diabetes are recommended to monitor for comorbidities.

 Preferred initial diagnostic test for AS or PWS